Trovemaster/TROVE/docs/source/frames.rst

        MolType XY2

 in the curvilinear KEO,  it is common in TROVE to use the bisector frame for the XY\ :sub:`2` molecules, with the :math:`x` axis bisecting the bond angle and the :math:`z` in the plane of the molecule, but other embeddings are possible.
 The PAS frame coincides with the bisector frame at the equilibrium or non-rigid reference configuration (i.e. symmetric).
-In TROVE, the definition of the frame is combined with the definition of the internal coordinates via the keyword ``transform``.
+In TROVE, the definition of the frame is combined with the definition of the internal coordinates via the keywords ``transform`` or ``frame``.
 In the following, these are described.

 For quasi-linear triatomic molecules, it is also possible to use exact curvilinear KEO in implemented analytically, see below.